Toorak Gardens

 Toorak Gardens features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 65.1% of all households, including 30.4% couples with children, 26.5% couples without children, and 7.4% single parent families.
-Non-family households make up the remaining 34.9%, with lone person households at 32.5% and group households comprising 2.4%.
+Non-family households constitute the remaining 34.9%, with lone person households at 32.5% and group households comprising 2.4%.
 The median household size is 2.3 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households